-The Sparks Gallery is housed within the historic Sterling Hardware Building in San Diego’s vibrant Gaslamp Quarter, located between Island & Market on Sixth Avenue.
-Sparks Gallery is an event space and represents contemporary artwork by artists living in San Diego and Southern CA. The Gallery was awarded the 2015 People in Preservation Award for Adaptive Reuse by Save Our Heritage Organisation (SOHO).
+Sparks Gallery is housed within the historic Sterling Hardware Building in San Diego’s vibrant Gaslamp Quarter, located between Island & Market on Sixth Avenue.
+Sparks Gallery is an event space and specializes in contemporary artwork by artists living in San Diego and Southern CA. The Gallery was awarded the 2015 People in Preservation Award for Adaptive Reuse by Save Our Heritage Organisation (SOHO).

 If you would like purchase a piece of art, you may do so directly on the website, or call or email the gallery to inquire to purchase.
 We do not charge CA sales tax for items shipping out of state or abroad.
 We accept all forms of payment.
 Some pieces from certain artists may not be listed on the website.
 Please call if you are interested in a particular artist whose work is currently unavailable or not shown on the website.